Mellaw/T8_MICB405/README.md

 After downloading this repository, follow these step to replicate our findings:

-To download, process, and analyze ATAC- and iCHIP-seq data, run ./manuscript/bash/405_project_codebank.sh.
+To download, process, and analyze ATAC- and iCHIP-seq data, run ./manuscript/bash/405_project_codebank.sh **from the ./manuscript folder**.
 Figures can be recreated using the data generated (final data located in data/enhancer_status.tsv), but exact code is not included.
 The following dependencies are required:
 - Ubuntu 16.04.5
 - bwa 0.7.17-r1188
 - bigBedToBed v1